 - Ping responses to assess latency (used to help keep people in sync even if their connection is slow).

-- The current shared playlist, which is send in plaintext.
+- The current shared playlist, which is sent in plaintext.

 - Any chat messages (if you’re on Syncplay 1.5.0+), which are sent in plaintext (so don’t send anything sensitive).